PCoder23/PCoder23/README.md

 ### Hi there 👋

-Hey Guys, I am Pranav, a Sophomere at Asansol Engineering College pursuing Batchelor Of Technology in Artificial Intelligence and Machine Learning.
+Hey Guys, I am Pranav, a 3rd Year at Asansol Engineering College pursuing Batchelor Of Technology in Artificial Intelligence and Machine Learning.
-I am an Android App developer as well as Backend Developer who is also enthuastic about game Development and Machine Learning.
+I am an A Full-Stack developer as well as Androi Developer who is also enthuastic about game Development and Machine Learning.

 <!--
 **PCoder23/PCoder23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.